 WHEREAS, the restoration, enhancement and preservation of the Conservation Easement Area is also a condition of the approval of the Riparian Buffer and Nutrient Offset Mitigation Banking Instrument (MBI) and Bank Parcel Development Package (BPDP) for the Riparian Buffer and Nutrient Offset Mitigation Bank, North Carolina Division of Water Resources (NCDWR) Project ID# , which was approved by the NCDWR, and will be made and entered into by and between , acting as the Bank Sponsor (Bank Sponsor), and the NCDWR.
 The Riparian Buffer and Nutrient Offset Site is intended to be used to compensate for riparian buffer and nutrient impacts to surface waters.

-WHEREAS, Grantor and Grantee agree that third-party rights of enforcement shall be held by the NCDWR and may be exercised through the appropriate enforcement agency of the State of North Carolina, and that these rights are in addition to, and do not limit, the rights of enforcement under the NC DWR Project ID# (Umbrella Mitigation Banking Instrument) or any permit or certification issued by the Third- Party.
+WHEREAS, Grantor and Grantee agree that third-party rights of enforcement shall be held by the add Bank Sponsor Name if Grantee is not the Sponsor, NCDWR and may be exercised through the appropriate enforcement agency of the State of North Carolina, and that these rights are in addition to, and do not limit, the rights of enforcement under the NC DWR Project ID# (Umbrella Mitigation Banking Instrument) or any permit or certification issued by the Third- Party.

 NOW, THEREFORE, for and in consideration of the covenants and representations contained herein and for other good and valuable consideration, the